BeanVPN/firezone-charts/README.md

 | `postgresql.auth.password`     | Password for the Firezone user to create           | `""`            |

-# Setup MicroK8s to run Firezone
+# Setup MicroK8s to run Firezone on public subnet
 ## Configure pod CIDR for Calico CNI https://microk8s.io/docs/configure-cni#configure-pod-cidr-6
 The default CIDR for pods is 10.1.0.0/16